Fawn, black, white

 The Malti Pug is a cross between the Maltese and the Pug.
 Both breeds are loving and affectionate, and although no assumptions can be made about hybrid breeds, we can look at the parent breeds in the hope of getting a better understanding of what the resulting dog breed will be like.

-The Maltese, which is actually likely to hail from Croatia rather than Malta, is a fun little dog with a lot of character and plenty of love to give his owners.
+The Maltese, which is actually likely to hail from Croatia rather than Malta, is a fun little dog with a lot of character and plenty of love to give their owners.
 They have long and silky hair, although the resulting hybrid will usually have long and straight hair.
-They are also intelligent and because they are one of the smallest of toy breeds, they are ideal for apartment living.
-They also learn quickly, assuming that you have a pocketful of treats and a generous treat arm.
+They are also intelligent, and because they are one of the smallest of toy breeds, they are ideal for apartment living.
+They also learn quickly, assuming that you have a pocketful of treats and a generous hand.
 They can be a little yappy, but this only serves to make them an effective watchdog.

 The Pug was bred to be a lap dog and can be a bit of a clown.
 They thrive when given time with their human companion, which means that they can suffer from separation anxiety if left alone for too long, but they tend to be friendly with everybody.

 The Maltipug is a popular dog breed, especially because it is small and friendly and does not have excessive exercise requirements.
 When choosing a breeder, you should avoid the temptation of finding the cheapest.
 Although a low price does not guarantee that a breeder offers poor-quality dogs, there is a chance that their breeding parents are overbred which can lead to behavioral and physical problems with the puppies.